MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 Due to the inherent difficulty of equation numbering in Obsidian (read this [thread](https://forum.obsidian.md/t/automatic-equation-numbering-latex-math/1325) for details), there is no direct way to number and refer to the equations in Obsidian.

 The workaround that I have used requires creation of a separate note wherein only the equation is to be added.
 The note has to obey a few formatting rules, which can be automated with **QuickAdd**.
+To learn how to use it, please refer to the plugin guide.
+It is quite easy.

 The folder that you specify in QuickAdd wherein your equation note/block is to be created must be the same as `PARS['📂']['equation_blocks']`.